mischov/meeseeks_floki_bench/README.md

 The scenario tested by "Wiki Links" is simple: select every link from a particular Wikipedia article to other Wikipedia articles.

-This scenario is intended to mimic a simple crawler who is just looking on each page for more links to follow.
+This scenario is intended to mimic a simple crawler that is looking on each page for more links to follow.

 The test data used is 99Kb and parses to ~2,700 nodes.

-The Meeseeks XPath chosen is a naive one similar to the CSS selectors, and unsurprisingly it runs slower than either CSS version.
-A more optimized solution would avoid a lot of filtering and run in around the same time as the CSS versions, but I thought it would be more useful to see how similar solutions stacked up.
+For XPath, I test both a naive solution that is closely related to the CSS solution and a more optimized version that avoids an early filter.

 ```
 $ MIX_ENV=prod mix compile
 $ MIX_ENV=prod mix run bench/wiki_links.exs
-Benchmarking Floki select links...
+Benchmarking Floki CSS...
+Benchmarking Meeseeks CSS...
-Benchmarking Meeseeks CSS select links...
+Benchmarking Meeseeks XPath naive...
-Benchmarking Meeseeks XPath select links...
+Benchmarking Meeseeks XPath optimized...

 Name                               ips        average  deviation         median
-Meeseeks CSS select links           93.08       10.74 ms     ±2.24%       10.68 ms
+Meeseeks CSS                     92.98       10.75 ms     ±3.33%       10.67 ms
+Meeseeks XPath optimized         85.49       11.70 ms     ±1.87%       11.67 ms
-Floki select links                  79.35       12.60 ms     ±5.93%       12.46 ms
+Floki CSS                        76.99       12.99 ms     ±9.44%       12.92 ms
-Meeseeks XPath select links         70.75       14.14 ms     ±1.87%       14.09 ms
+Meeseeks XPath naive             71.36       14.01 ms     ±1.82%       13.96 ms

 Comparison:
-Meeseeks CSS select links           93.08
+Meeseeks CSS                     92.98
+Meeseeks XPath optimized         85.49 - 1.09x slower
-Floki select links                  79.35 - 1.17x slower
+Floki CSS                        76.99 - 1.21x slower
-Meeseeks XPath select links         70.75 - 1.32x slower
+Meeseeks XPath naive             71.36 - 1.30x slower
 ```

-If you're going to be building a simple crawler where all you care about is searching a page for links, both Meeseeks and Floki will probably perform similarly.
-If you're going to use XPath selectors, avoid early filters if you can.
+If you're going to be building a simple crawler where all you care about is searching a page for links, either Meeseeks or Floki will work, though Meeseeks tends to be a little faster.

 [Implementation](https://github.com/mischov/meeseeks_floki_bench/blob/master/lib/meeseeks_floki_bench/wiki_links.ex)